-- During fuse programming, avoid device configuration and other JTAG operations which are not related to fuse programming. - Ramp up VQPS only after all the other powers have ramped to their nominal voltages. - After powering up VQPS, wait for a minimum of 10ms before issuing JTAG instructions for fuse programming. - Upon completion of the fuse programming through JTAG, wait for a minimum of 10ms before powering down VQPS. - If required, other power supplies can be powered down only after VQPS has been powered down below 25 % of its nominal voltage level.
+- During fuse programming, avoid device configuration and other JTAG operations that are not related to fuse programming. - Ramp up the VQPS pin only after all other power supplies have ramped to their nominal voltages.
+The VQPS ramp rate follows the requirements shown in Table 60: Power Supply Ramp Rates on page 77. - After powering up the VQPS pin, wait for a minimum of 10 ms before issuing JTAG instructions for fuse programming. - After completing fuse programming through JTAG, wait for a minimum of 10 ms before powering down the VQPS pin. - If required, other power supplies can be powered down only after the VQPS pin has been powered down below 25 % of its nominal voltage level.